zymex22/Gloomy-Vanilla-overhaul/README.md

 <br />
 So any ideas/fixes if you know the solution enlighten me, so i dont have to figure how to fix.<br />

-Thanks to<br />
+Big Thanks to<br />
 Dr_Zhivago supporting me in my no modding knowladge.<br />
-Owlchemist for original gloomy vanilla mod.<br />
-Semo for patching Gloomy Extra - Kitchen to this mod too.<br /> And all original mod makers that are used in here<br />
+Semo for patching Gloomy Extra - Kitchen to this mod too.<br /> Owlchemist for original gloomy vanilla and letting me make this.<br /> And all original mod makers from the mods we use.<br />